DragonsLord/TypeUtilities/docs/Map.md

 ## MemberAccessibilitySelection

 MemberAccessibilitySelection allows you map only member with specified accesibility.
-By default only membrers with Public accessibility are included
+By default only membrers with **public** accessibility are included

 ### Example